 • The free Envision Arts Gallery is the premier, national destination for artists and audiences who are blind, visually impaired and/or disabled.

 • The Kansas African American Museum, 1.3 miles northwest of the arena, is a regional arts and cultural museum.
-Admission ranges from $3-$6 and there are regular promotions for free admission.
+Adult admission is just $5.50 and there are regular promotions for free admission.

 keeper_snow